 Each EU member state will have to establish an independent Supervisory Authority (SA) to investigate complaints and sanction administrative offences.
 The European Data Protection Board (EDPB) will be expected to coordinate all SAs.
 In the private sector, a person with expert knowledge of data protection law and practices should assist the controller or processor to monitor internal compliance.
 These people, Data Protection Officers (DPO), are to be proficient at managing IT processes, data service, and holds the decryption keys.

 All Data Controllers will be under a legal obligation to notify within 72 hours the Supervisory Authority in case of a data breach.
 On the other hand, the data processors will have to notify the controller without undue delay after becoming aware of any personal data breach.
 However, the data processor or controller do not have to notify the data subjects if the breached data is considered anonymous.

-GDPR and compliance on data controllers in relation to the outsourcing of data processing activities is expected to be a shared obligation.
+GDPR and compliance on data controllers in relation to the outsourcing of data processing activities are expected to be a shared obligation.
 The implementation of the GDPR in practice will require comprehensive changes to business practices for companies that had not implemented a comparable level of privacy before the regulation entered into force (especially non-European companies handling EU personal data).